rse/apollo-client-ws/README.md

-It was developed for and is intended to be used with the [HAPI](http://hapijs.com/) server framework and its seamless WebSocket protocol integration module [HAPI-Plugin-WebSocket](https://github.com/rse/hapi-plugin-websocket), although it could be used with any GraphQL server speaking plain (JSON-encoded) GraphQL request/response messages over WebSocket connections.
+It was developed for and is intended to be used with the [HAPI](http://hapijs.com/) server framework and its seamless WebSocket protocol integration module [HAPI-Plugin-WebSocket](https://github.com/rse/hapi-plugin-websocket), although it could be used with any GraphQL server speaking over WebSocket connections.
 It has deferred connection establishment and connection keepalive support and can reconnect automatically.

 Installation
 ------------